androiddevnotesforks/resources-of-learning/_cs-advanced-domains-resources.md

 - Bayesian Data Analysis by Andrew Gelman
 - Data Analysis Using Regression and Multilevel/Hierarchical Models by Andrew Gelman
 - Python for Data Analysis by Wes McKinney
+- SQL for Data Analysis: Advanced Techniques for Transforming Data into Insights (2021) by Cathy Tanimura

 ### Data Analytics & BI